 The lawsuit accused Central Park of “carelessly and negligently” continuing to serve alcohol to the former police officer after he was already visibly intoxicated.

-The New Jersey wrongful death attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
+The New Jersey wrongful death attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured in an accident and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.